-Within first week after the initial enrollment (the first face-to-face session), the Coach should be in touch with the Case Planner at the foster care agency.
+Within first week after the initial enrollment (the first face-to-face session), the Coach should be in touch with the Case Planner.
 Building a positive rapport with the Case Planner is important as there needs to be open lines of communication.
 It's important that the two work together as a team.